AmruthPillai/Reactive-Resume/README.md

 # Reactive Resume

-A one-of-a-kind resume builder that's not out to get your data.
+A one-of-a-kind resume builder that keeps your privacy in mind.
-Completely secure, customizable, portable, ad-free, open-source and free forever.
+Completely secure, customizable, portable, open-source and free forever.
 Try it out today!

 **Visit https://rx-resume.web.app to build your own resume!**